How to make a complaint about a provider

 - the information considered that led to this decision

-- any agreed actions for both you and the NDIS provider to address issues and concerns
+- any actions you or the NDIS provider agreed to take

 - what you can do if you disagree with our decision

-What if I disagree with the complaints process or our decision on your complaint
+What if I disagree with our decision on your complaint

-If your complaint has been finalised and you believe it should not be finalised, a request can be made for the decision to be reviewed.
+If you disagree with our decision on your complaint, you can ask for the decision to be reviewed.
 This is called a reconsideration.

-To ask for a reconsideration please contact the NDIS using the following contact details:
+To ask for a reconsideration please contact the NDIS Commission using the following contact details:

 - email: email@example.com